SProga/starbucks-Replica/README.md

 The website is fully responsive . (desktop-first)

-the demo website was only tested in google chrome and firefox.
+the demo website was only tested in google chrome ,firefox and safari.

-compatibility with safari is not tested , images may or may not appear.

 click image below to see demo:-